Workshops

 Online Workshops

 We can provide our workshops virtually as well.
-For asynchronous classes or organization meetings, as well as classes at Edwards Campus, we can conduct the workshop over Zoom.
+For synchronous classes or organization meetings, as well as classes at Edwards Campus, we can conduct the workshop over Zoom.
 Select the option for Zoom when completing the workshop request form.
-We can also offer videos of select workshops for asynchronous online courses.
-Please email us to inquire about video options.

 Available Workshops